zhaohengyuan1/PAN/README.md

 cd codes
 python test.py -opt option/test/test_PANx4.yml
 ```
-More testing commond can be found in `./codes/run_scripts.sh` file.
+More testing commonds can be found in `./codes/run_scripts.sh` file.
 5. The output results will be sorted in `./results`.
-(We have been put our testing log file in `./results`) We also provide our testing results on five benchmark datasets on [Google Drive](https://drive.google.com/drive/folders/1F6unBkp6L1oJb_gOgSHYM5ZZbyLImDPH?usp=sharing) or [Baidu Drive](https://pan.baidu.com/s/15xAwojWF1AAyGiSsqgeDsA), password: a4k3.
+(We have been put our testing log file in `./results`) We also provide our testing results on five benchmark datasets on [Google Drive](https://drive.google.com/drive/folders/1F6unBkp6L1oJb_gOgSHYM5ZZbyLImDPH?usp=sharing).

 ## How to Train